mohammadkaifshaikh01/Sav-Assignment/Sav-Ass/README.md

 - `handlePageChange(page)`: Changes the current page when the user clicks the "Next" or "Previous" buttons for pagination.
 - `handleCaptchaChange(value)`: Updates the `captchaValue` state when the user interacts with the Google reCAPTCHA widget.
 - `handleLoadItems()`: Triggers the data fetch only if the user has completed the reCAPTCHA.
 If not, an alert is shown.
+- `handleDragStart()`: Enables drag functionality for each story item.
+- `handleDrop()`: Handles the drop event when users drag and drop items in the list.

 #### **Usage Example**
 ```jsx